ChungWasawat/interview-prep/sql/sql_dql_lesson.md

 ```
 * `dense_rank()`: like `rank()` but not skip rank `1 2 2 3`
 * `row_number()`: assigns a sequential integer number to each row in the query’s result set, so the number won't be the same
+use `window function` when a calculation is needed to be performed on a set of rows(defined by partition columns) and still keep the result at row level.
+If we use group by we would have to use aggregation functions on any columns that are not part of the group by clause.